 General Description: This is a large, fully aquatic salamander with adults averaging 30 cm total length.
 Adults and juveniles possess external gills along the sides of the head.
 Unlike tiger salamanders that eventually lose external gills and undergo metamorphosis to become terrestrial adults, mudpuppies remain fully aquatic.
 A dark stripe extends through the eye to the gills.
 Adults have dorsal patterning consisting of mottled black spots on a gray or tan background.
 Juveniles have a dark dorsal band down the length of the body which is bordered by a light yellow stripe on either side.
 The ventral side is light and may have slight mottling.
 The tail is laterally compressed.
 This species is often misidentified as juvenile tiger salamanders (also confusingly called mudpuppies or waterdogs) due to the presence of external gills; however, mudpuppies only have four digits on the hind limbs while tiger salamanders have five.
-Diagnostic characters include: 1) presence of external gills and 2) hind limbs with four digits (tiger salamanders have five digits on hind limbs).
+Diagnostic characters include the presence of external gills and hind limbs with four digits (Eastern Tiger Salamanders and Western Tiger Salamanders have five digits on hind limbs).

 Behavior: This is a nocturnal salamander, often spending much of the day under cover and emerging at night to forage.
 Diet consists of a variety of aquatic invertebrates, crustaceans, and fish.